Africa in September: From the crazy to the brave to the uniquely momentous - IFEX

 A momentary victory for LGBTQI+ rights in Kenya, the temporary ban allowed Kahiu to submit it as an entry for an Oscar nomination.
 Nomination regulations for entry require a foreign film to be shown in its home country.

-Penal Codes - archaic legislation used to keep the media in check
+Penal Codes - archaic legislation to keep media in check

 A legal battle over a span of three years finally came to an end when sedition charges against Outsa Mokone, editor of Botswana's Sunday Standard, were finally dropped.